Running a Go Server Extensibly in dotnet aspire

 38app.Run(url: $"http://0.0.0.0:{Environment.GetEnvironmentVariable("PORT") ??
 "5000"}");

-First, modify the information for routes and clusters.
-Add echo-route and echo-cluster respectively to set up requests to be sent to the echo server.
-Then, modify it to read and use the address of the echo server from the environment variable.
+First, the information for routes and clusters is modified.echo-route and echo-cluster are added, respectively, to configure requests to be sent to the echo server.

 1var reverseProxy = builder.AddProject<Projects.ReverseProxy>("gateway")